 In order to avoid this from happening we strongly suggest you buying the simplest and cheapest hockey bag.
 I paid for mine around 60 EUR at a local hockey shop (didn’t even know that they exist!).
 It comes in at around 38” length and fits my board perfectly.
 Besides, a great advantage of such bag over a regular longboard-dedicated bag is that it’s wheeled and offers a lot of extra space.
 I can easily fit all my gear in, including leathers, camping gear, extra wheels, and the helmet, and still would not be exceeding 23 permitted kilos.
 All other extra stuff you can carry with you in a carry-on.

-So to summarise, look for a simplest and cheapest wheeled hockey bag, such as this one and forget about the hassle and trepidation at check-ins!
+So to summarise, look for a simplest and cheapest wheeled hockey bag and forget about the hassle and trepidation at check-ins!
 You will never again be charged for oversize luggage and you will never again be charged extra just because you’re carrying “sports” equipment.
 Now, if you are a longboard dancer or if your board exceeds 38” in length then such bag is not going to be very suitable for you.

 Coming by train